A CHOICE OF EDITIONS

 I include below a display of typical spreads to illustrate far better than I can in words how the new book looks and feels.

-The book can be ordered via this website at the standard retail price of £58.50 (for the UK) or more to cover postage to other parts of the world.
+The book can be ordered via this website at the standard retail price of £58.50 (for the UK) or more for other parts of the world.
+All prices include postage.
 Please refer to the ‘Order a Book’ page for details.

 THE CLAMSHELL EDITION

-Previously available only to our Kickstarter supporters, the Clamshell Edition includes a signed copy of the book, delivered in a debossed, linen-bound clamshell case together with an 8 x 10 inch archive quality print.
-It has been produced in a strictly limited edition of just 100 copies, around 75 of which have now been despatched, so stocks are unlikely to last for long.
+The Clamshell Edition includes a signed copy of the book, delivered in a debossed, linen-bound clamshell case together with an 8 x 10 inch archive quality print.
+It has been produced in a strictly limited edition of just 100 copies, around 85 of which have now been despatched, so stocks are unlikely to last for long.

 The price of the edition is £150, inclusive of postage in the UK, and £180 to the rest of the world.
 Please go to the ‘Order a Book’ page for further details.